Disaster Planning and Emergency Preparedness for Students

 Discuss a communication plan.

-How will you let others know you are okay?
+Figure out a way to let others know that you are okay.
 Remember that in a disaster, cell towers are often overloaded and signals don’t go out.
 However, texting might work.
 Tell your friends and family how you will try to communicate with them to let them know you are alright.

 Consider your specific needs.

-Do you have a medical condition?
-Are particular foods off limits?
-Do you need certain items to maintain your day-to-day health?
-Work these into your plan as well.
+If you have a medical condition, have particular allergies to certain foods off limits, and/or need certain items to maintain your day-to-day health, working these into your plan as well will ensure that you are covered when it comes down to it.

 Learn first aid and CPR.

 In a true emergency, you might need to help others.
-Now is a great time to take a CPR class, learn basic first aid (or even go advanced!) and possibly join a CERT team.
-With these skills, you just might save a life.
+Now is a great time to take a CPR class, learn basic first aid (or even go advanced), and possibly join a CERT team.
+You just might save a life with these skills.

 No plan is perfect, but the more you execute it, the better it gets.
 Simulate a disaster situation in which you have to shelter-in-place or evacuate.
 What snags do you run into along the way?
 What worked great, and what didn’t work at all?
-Then adjust your plan accordingly.
+Adjust your plan accordingly to your findings.

 Create Emergency Supply Kits